Bug report #4227

 Same clause within attribute table "advanced query dialog" results in numerous results.

 If dataset encoding matches current system encoding, SQL part runs fine and bug is not present.

 Tested with 1.7.0 and current git.

-#2 Updated by peppo - almost 8 years ago
+#2 Updated by peppo - about 8 years ago

 I encountered a quite similar issue.
 When the query on a shape layer (on windows with system encoding) contains special characters like ü the coresponding feature is not selected.
 When I take the the same shape file and use the "save as ..." with utf-8, the query works fine on the new layer.

 I think this behaviour is problematic, because one might not notice a single feature missing and it changes the result of a query.